This article will introduce basic user group and file permission concepts and operation commands in Linux. Wish can help you in code development.

-When you run ” ls -l ” command in Linux, you can get results like below.
+- When you run the ” ls -l ” command in Linux, you can get results like below.

 -rwxrw-r‐- 3 jerry root 1K Jan 19 19:29 test.txt drwxrw-r‐- 6 jerry root 12K Jan 19 19:29 doc lrwxrw-r‐- 9 root root 5k Jan 19 19:29 test.txt

--rwxrw-r– : This 10 characters determines what different users can do with the file.
+- -rwxrw-r–: These 10 characters determine what different users can do with the file.

-- The first character represents type of this file.
-It can be file (-), directory (d) or link (l).
+- The first character represents the type of this file.
+It can be file (-), directory (d), or link (l).

-- The first group represent file owner permissions.
-In this example it is rwx which means the file owner has read, write and execute permissions to this file.
+- The first group represents file owner permissions.
+In this example, it is rwx which means the file owner has read, write and execute permissions to this file.

-- The second group represent file group users ( file owner’s same group users ) permissions.
-In this example it is rw- which means file group users has read, write permission but can not execute this file.
+- The second group represents file group users ( file owner’s same group users ) permissions.
+In this example, it is rw- which means file group users have read, write permission but can not execute this file.

-- The third group represent other group users permission to this file.
-In this example it is r– which means they has only read permission to this file.
+- The third group represents other group users’ permission to this file.
+In this example, it is r– which means they have only read permission to this file.

 - We can also use a number to represent read, write and execute permission. read = 4, write = 2, execute = 1.
 So rwx can be represented by 4+2+1 = 7.